project-origin/docs/doc/concept/guide.md

 Now that we know the basic cryptographic concepts, let's go through the basic building blocks of ProjectOrigin.

 - [Granular Certificates](./granular-certificates/readme.md) - A certificate that holds a quantity of energy in a slice.
-- [Transactions](./transactions.md) - A transaction is a request to change the state of a stream grouped into blocks.
+- [Transactions and streams](./transactions.md) - A transaction is a request to change the state of a stream grouped into blocks.
 - [Verifier](./verifier.md) - A **system** that verifies the validity of a transaction.

 ## Merkle tree and Blockchain